Kyo no Ondokoro GOKOMACHI-EBISUGAWA

 Amenities and Beddings

 We provide toiletries that will relieve your fatigue from traveling.
-We offer bath items and soap of “C.O.Bigelow”, the oldest apothecary (dispensing pharmacy) in the United States.
-They have the cool and refreshing scent of lavender and peppermint.
+We offer bath items and soap of Japanese brand “THREE”.
+Please spend a relaxing bath time being wrapped by fresh natural plant extracts.
 Imabari towels that have very soft touch are also provided.
 Also, a washing machine with drying function is available to make your long-stay convenient.

 We also carefully chose beddings so that you can feel at ease and comfort at night.
 The bed has soft and comfortable “SIMMONS” mattress.
 The Futon mattress come from “KYOTO NISHIKAWA” supports your body in a well-balanced manner.
-Duvets from “KYOTO NISHIKAWA,” which wrap you softly and gently, are also available.
+Duvets from ”Nishikawa Co.,Ltd.” which wrap you softly and gently, are also available.
 You can have a good night's sleep.

 - Hand towels